JeetRoy97/Analyzing-the-Bias-for-different-ML-algorithms/README.md

 Evaluation Perform a 2-class classification and report the performance as follows:

-a) Testing performance across all the age groups and race categories.
+1. Testing performance across all the age groups and race categories.

 Results - The dataset is divided into train:valid:test split of 70:20:10 = 16595:4741:2369
 samples.